IS YOUR HOME GROUNDED PROPERLY? SIMPLE EXPLANATION FOR HOME OWNERS AND CUSTOMERS!

 This is our simple explanation for customers on what grounding is and what you should be looking for to be properly grounded.

 Grounding is a path provided by wiring that takes excess voltage or power and disperses it safely back outside into the ground.
+There are many fantastic explanations for you to read in the NFPA website if you would like to look further!

+Electrical Inspections you can read more about on our Electrical Services Page!
 When looking to see if your house is properly grounded, you will be looking for these items.

 1.) your strongest and primary ground should be a solid copper wire running continuously from your first means of electrical disconnect such as your panel or meter, to the main water line where it first comes into the house.